Archimedes Patti: Vietnam

-In the fall of 1945, French colonial forces had returned to Indochina on U.S.-manned Liberty ships.
+On September 2, Ho declared independence, and some hours later, Patti had dinner with him.
+According to historian Pierre Asselin, these references were a strategic move to win Allied support, but behind this façade, Ho Chi Minh had no genuine intention of seeking an alliance with the United States and instead sought an alliance with the Soviet Union, thereby outsmarting Patti.

+In the fall of 1945, French colonial forces had returned to Indochina on US-manned Liberty ships.
 Patti left Hanoi in late September 1945 after French allegations that the Americans had been fomenting a revolution.

 Later life and death

 Patti retired from the military in 1957.
-For 13 years, he was a crisis management specialist in the Office of Emergency Planning in Washington, D.C..
+For 13 years, he was a crisis management specialist in the Office of Emergency Planning in Washington, DC.

 In 1981, Patti stated that Julia Child, who had worked at the OSS in 1945, had allegedly submitted his position papers on Vietnam to appropriate authorities, but the way in which he had found them upon his retirement was exactly as she had sent them, and they had never been opened or read:

 The question rises from time to time as to whether or not the same situation doesn't apply to Iran, to Afghanistan, to El Salvador, to any other trouble spot in the world.
 That perhaps there are people who may know the causes that actually led to what followed and have never been approached or asked to give at least, if not their views, at least to give what facts they have.
 That is a question.

 In retirement, he wrote several articles and completed his book on Vietnam.
 In 1980, he finally published his book Why Vietnam?
-Prelude to America's Albatross, which described his OSS-assigned activities with Ho Chi Minh, the communist and nationalist Viet Minh leader in 1946.
-His book grew out of his much-shorter 1946 memoir, which was completed in the 1950s, but on which the Department of the Army had put an injunction to prevent its publication due to the anticommunist fervor of the McCarthy era, and out of concern for perceived adverse criticism of US foreign policy by military members.
+Prelude to America's Albatross, which described his OSS-assigned activities with Ho Chi Minh, the nationalist and communist Viet Minh leader in 1946.
+His book grew out of his much shorter 1946 memoir, which was completed in the 1950s but had an injunction put by the Department of the Army to prevent its publication because of the anticommunist fervor of the McCarthy era and out of concern for perceived adverse criticism of US foreign policy by military members.
 (Note: Patti wrote in his book: "Our nation was embroiled in the era of McCarthyism.
 Sensitive to adverse criticism of American foreign policy by members of the military establishment, the Department of the Army decreed that any public disclosure of information or opinion by me on the question of American involvement in Viet Nam would be regarded with official displeasure and I would be subject to disciplinary action.
 Under protest I acceded to the Department's injunction.")

 He died on April 23, 1998, at the age of 84, and is buried at Arlington National Cemetery.